gabrielahrobacurinbruh78/ULTIMATE-ANDROID-CRASHER/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 ## NEVER LEAVE IT FOR A LONG PERIOD
-this is for educational or for fun purpose it can be for fun dont play it for too long it might damage your testing device
+this is for educational or for fun purpose yeah it can be for fun but dont play it for too long it might damage your testing device